rho180/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/task_sequence/README.md

 ```

-In this continuation of the async example, firstResult contains the return value of the async invocation using (argA, argB), and secondResult contains the return value of the async invocation using (argC, argD).
+In this continuation of the `async` example, `firstResult` contains the return value of the `async` invocation using `(argA, argB)`, and `secondResult` contains the return value of the `async` invocation using `(argC, argD)`.

-The get method is a blocking call.
-That is, if no previous async invocation has completed, get will block until one has.
+The `get` method is a blocking call.
+That is, if no previous `async` invocation has completed, `get` will block until one has.

 ### Testing the Tutorial
 In `task_sequence.cpp`, the dot product of a 16k element vector is calculated twice.
-The first calculation, performed in the 'SequentialTask' kernel, is performed by a single async invocation of the 'dotProduct' function by a single task_sequence object.
+The first calculation, performed in the `SequentialTask` kernel, is performed by a single `async` invocation of the `dotProduct` function by a single `task_sequence` object.

 ```c++